ishdutt/Yelpcamp/README.md

 <h3>For Developers </h3>
 <strong>How to use this project </strong><br>
-1.Clone the repository to your local environment with nodeJS and mongoDB and you are ready to go.Install all the packages from the package.json file.<br>
+1.Clone the repository to your local environment with nodeJS and mongoDB and you are ready to go.<br>
+  Install all the packages from the package.json file.<br>
   For local database,change the mongoose.connect line in the code with yours mongodb://localhost/ ,and you will be good to go.<br>
 2.You can fork the project and make the changes you want without changing the original project.